MJ IT support guidelines are outlined below. If you have questions or concerns about these guidelines, please contact the MJ IT director to discuss.

 Personal printers can be purchased through MJ IT but they will not be supported.
 The end user will handle all toner, supplies and maintenance.

 All MJ technology purchases should go through MJ IT.
+Please submit a ticket request to inquire about purchases.

 MJ IT will repair machines as they fail from normal wear and tear at no cost and lifecycle hardware when it is obsolete.